poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 **ADVANTAGES:**
 - The functionality remains intact compared with the `Setter Injection` approach
-- We removed the `new` initialization from the `ClassA`
+- We removed the `new` initialization from the `ClassA`.
-- We still can inject a specialized subclass of `ClassB` to `ClassA`
+- We still can inject a specialized subclass of `ClassB` to `ClassA`.
-- Now the compiler is going to ask us for the dependencies that we need in compile time
+- Now the compiler is going to ask us for the dependencies that we need in compile time.

 ![Happy](https://cchacin.github.io/public/images/dependency-injection-in-java/Happy.png)